dashersw/pedalboard.js/README.md

 JavaScript
 ------

 At its core, Pedalboard.js uses tartJS, an open source JavaScript framework developed at Tart New Media. tartJS is a library built upon Google Closure Library, which is another great library developed by Google, Inc. Besides a great approach to object oriented programming and a vast amount of classes, Closure has a set of build tools that perfectly analyzes (read: lints) your code, and compiles and builds it.

 Closure Library allows modular, object oriented JavaScript at its best, with tons of utility classes for DOM manipulation, visual effects, components, mathematics, arrays, objects, etc.

 Closure Compiler not only minifies your code, but obfuscates it maximally, rewrites it to the letter to squeeze out the last bit of performance and file size.
 An entire web application can be under 30kb gzipped, which is quite insane.

+The pre-compiled version in the repository is compiled with "simple optimizations" setting on the Closure Compiler for easy use as a drop-in library.
+Its size is about 64KB gzipped.
+Pedalboard.js is fully compatible with "advanced optimizations", though, so when you compile it alongside your application in "advanced" mode, pedalboard.js goes down to 17KB gzipped in size.

 ------
 Concepts
 ======

-Pedalboard.js follows an object oriented coding style, with an analogy to the real world objects and concepts.
+Pedalboard.js follows an object oriented coding style, with an analogy to the real world guitar objects and concepts.

 Classes are modeled after real components of pedals and pedal boards.
 You configure each component as you configure a real pedal stack.

-You use your pedal board on stage, connect your guitar to it, and connect it to an output, like an amp or a mixer.
+Normally, you use your pedal board on stage, connect your guitar to it, and connect the board to an output, like an amp or a mixer.
 Pedalboard.js follows the same basic ideas.

 Stage
 ------